What You Need to Know Before Renting a House in Nairobi

 Say, for example, you want to go to Ongata Rongai to search for a Ksh.
 8,000 bedsitter.
 Where do you start?

-This way, you save the Ksh 1,000 you would have paid an agent, you get more variety to choose from and you’ll have avoided conmen.
+This way, you get more variety to choose from and you’ll have avoided conmen.
 Now, that’s simplified house-hunting.

 The things I've noticed